MaithreyanDinakaran/simplewebserver/README.md

 ## RESULT:
-the program is executed sucessfully
+The program is executed sucessfully